CyClones: Plot

 CyClones is set in the closing of the 20th century, when wars and pollution devastated many countries in the world and led to a policy of isolation for many governments.
 During this period, episodes of mass hysteria became widespread, and reports of increased UFO sightings and abductions abounded.
 A number of "E.T.
 Phobics" joined to create the Advanced Ideas Corporation (A.I.).
 Partially funded by the U.S. military, the corporation began operating in secret laboratories as the millennium came to a close.
 The corporation was eventually able to discover and examine a downed alien ship, confirming suspicions of alien activity on the planet.
 Jubilation over the discovery was short-lived, however, as three days later, the aliens attacked.
 The attack began with surgical strikes against earth's satellite and missile-control centers.
-A remarkable discovery about the alien invasion was that most of the invaders were cloned from human tissuesamples, genetically engineered, and then cybernetically enhanced.
+A remarkable discovery about the alien invasion was that most of the invaders were cloned from human tissue samples, genetically engineered, and then cybernetically enhanced.
 These humanoids were then dubbed "CyClones" at the time the aliens attacked, A.I. had begun work a prototype of a weapon it dubbed the "HAVOC Unit".
 Built by combining human technology and alien technology recovered from the alien ship, the HAVOC project resulted in the production of a cybernetically-enhanced fighter with superior combat capabilities, which the U.S. government intended to use to sabotage the main alien operations and locate the main base of operations for the aliens, in order to destroy their leader and cause enough disarray in the enemy forces to allow for their defeat by conventional armies.